 - Scope: What are you planning to build?
 What do you reasonably think you can implement in the time period?

 - User Stories: Who is your user?
 What features will your app have?
-Set up your project and user stories using Trello or another system/tool that works for you.
+Set up your project and user stories in Trello.

 - Wireframes: Sketch out what your core pages will look like and how they will work.
 Consider making a paper prototype to demonstrate and/or test key user interactions.